Mary Beth Norton: Biography

-When applying to the Woodrow Wilson fellowship for graduate school, she was told by the professor at Michigan responsible for the applications that girls did not have many chances to obtain that fellowship.
-However, she decided to apply both to the Wilson and the Fulbright fellowships (the only two offered to women at that time) and face this sex discrimination.
-Against all odds, she obtained the Wilson fellowship, which brought her the opportunity to study four years at Harvard.
+When applying for the Woodrow Wilson fellowship for graduate school, she was told by the professor at Michigan responsible for the applications that girls did not have many chances to obtain that fellowship.
+However, she decided to apply both to the Wilson and the Fulbright fellowships (the only two offered to women at that time) in the face of sex discrimination.
+She obtained the Wilson fellowship, which brought a year of study in addition to the four years offered her by Harvard.
 She did much of her Ph.D. research in England, and in 1970 her work won the Allan Nevins prize from the Society of American Historians for the best-written dissertation.
-Two years later, it was published asThe British-Americans: The Loyalist Exiles in England, 1774-1789 by Little, Brown and Company.
+Two years later, it was published as The British-Americans: The Loyalist Exiles in England, 1774-1789 by Little, Brown and Company.

-After that, she was offered a job at the University of Connecticut as an assistant professor of history, a turning point in her acclaimed career.
+Subsequently, she was offered a job at the University of Connecticut as an assistant professor of history, a turning point in her career.
 She spent two years there and got to know Tom Paterson, with whom she would later coauthor a new U.S. history textbook, the two-volume A People & A Nation, currently in its 11th edition.
-After reading Norton ́s published Ph.D. work, a teacher at Cornell University (New York) offered her a job as an American Revolution teacher, becoming the first woman in Cornell ́s history department.
+After learning of the Nevins prize, and reading Norton ́s Ph.D. dissertation, Cornell University (New York) offered her a job as an assistant professor of history, becoming the first woman in Cornell ́s history department.